 Timothy James McVeigh was born on April 23, 1968, in Lockport, New York, and grew up nearby in the working-class town of Pendleton.
 After his parents divorced, he lived with his father and developed an interest in guns through target practice sessions with his grandfather.
 It was during this time he read The Turner Diaries, an anti-government tome by neo-Nazi William Pierce.
-The book described a bombing of a federal building, and fueled McVeigh’s paranoia about a government plot to repeal the Second Amendment.
+The book described a bombing of a federal building and fueled McVeigh’s paranoia about a government plot to repeal the Second Amendment.

 Tall, skinny and quiet, McVeigh was bullied as a teenager.
 He was also very bright, even earning a partial college scholarship after graduating from high school in 1986, though he only briefly attended a business school before dropping out.

-McVeigh in 1988 enlisted in the U.S. Army and became a model soldier, earning the Bronze Star for bravery in the Persian Gulf War.
+In 1988, McVeigh enlisted in the U.S. Army and became a model soldier, earning the Bronze Star for bravery in the Persian Gulf War.
 He received an invitation to try out for the Army's special forces but gave up after only two days, and was discharged in 1991.

 McVeigh initially returned to New York but soon took up a peripatetic lifestyle as he followed the gun show circuit, selling weapons and preaching the evils of the government.
 He periodically spent time with Army buddies Terry Nichols and Michael Fortier, who shared McVeigh’s passion for guns and hatred of federal authority.